Gas and condensate field

-The project is jointly owned by Petsec Energy (12.5%) and other private investors (87.5%), including Castex Offshore, which is serving as the operator of the project.
+It is jointly owned by Petsec Energy (12.5%) and other private investors (87.5%), including Castex Offshore, which is serving as the operator of the project.

 The Hummer field reservoir is an up-thrown fault closure containing Big Hum and Cris I sand sections of the Middle Miocene age.

 The field is estimated to contain gross mean reserves of 59 billion cubic feet of gas and 1.2 million barrels of condensate.

 The well was drilled to a depth of 4,812m by the Ensco 87 jack-up drilling rig and encountered 129ft of oil and gas pay.
-The well was cased and mud line was suspended.
+It was then cased and the mud line was suspended.

-The well flowed at the rate of 19.88 million cubic feet of gas a day and 396 barrels of condensate a day with no formation water.
-Results from the tests conducted on the discovery well will help in the design and engineering of the platform topsides, flowlines and pipelines.
+It flowed at a rate of 19.88MMcfd and 396 barrels of condensate a day with no formation water.
+Results from various tests conducted on the discovery well helped in the design and engineering of the platform topsides, flowlines and pipelines.

-The rig is equipped with drilling equipment including a National derrick rig measuring 160ft x 30ft x 30ft, National E-3000 drawworks, National C-375 rotary table and a Varco TDS-8 top drive.
+The rig features a variety of drilling equipment, including a National derrick rig measuring 160ft by 30ft by 30ft.
+It is also equipped with National E-3000 drawworks, a National C-375 rotary table and a Varco TDS-8 top drive.

-One Marathon LeTourneau PCM 120 AS electric crane with lifting capacity of 50sT and two Marathon LeTourneau PCM 120 AS electric cranes with lifting capacity of 45sT are also part of the rig.
+One Marathon LeTourneau PCM 120 AS electric crane with a lifting capacity of 50sT and two Marathon LeTourneau PCM 120 AS electric cranes with lifting capacities of 45sT each are also installed on-board the rig.